Misbah928570/AI_Object_Classifier/README.md

 ## 🤖 YOLOv8 AI Agent Detection System
 This project is a Streamlit-based object detection system powered by YOLOv8, enhanced with an AI Agent that performs deep analysis of detections and provides a feedback loop for low-confidence predictions.
-Developed as part of a 5th semester mini-project.

 ## 🚀 Features
-🔍 Real-time or image-based object detection
+- 🔍 Real-time or image-based object detection
-🧠 AI-powered expert analysis using structured JSON responses 🔄 Automatic feedback loop for improving low-confidence detection results 🎙️ Voice feedback using text-to-speech
+- 🧠 AI-powered expert analysis using structured JSON responses
+- 🔄 Automatic feedback loop for improving low-confidence detection results
+- 🎙️ Voice feedback using text-to-speech
-📊 Interactive visualizations (confidence graphs, summary tables, frequency analysis) 💾 Downloadable full detection summary reports
+- 📊 Interactive visualizations (confidence graphs, summary tables, frequency analysis)
+- 💾 Downloadable full detection summary reports
-🎨 A beautifully designed UI using advanced custom CSS
+- 🎨 A beautifully designed UI using advanced custom CSS

 ## 🛠️ Tech Stack
 - Framework:	Streamlit